jesusmaldonado/load-monitor/README.md

 # Load Monitoring Application
 The project is a React-Redux-D3 application with Immutable.js.
 The application visualizes load-monitoring on a system application.
 There's a node server using socket.io to communicate to the client, which receives the new state tree and applies set state to it.

+**Note:** The app makes a simplifying assumption, that the first minute of activity (the first number from `uptime`) represents the accurate activity at that particular instance in time.
 ### Features
 * Tooltip Hover
 * Error / Cleared Message Persistence